 Thinking of Putting Your Baby Up for Adoption?
 Let Us Help You Create an Adoption Plan

+If you are pregnant and think, I want to give up my child for adoption, you are not alone and there is nothing wrong with you.
+An unplanned pregnancy can be terrifying.
 There are many aspects to consider and think about when you are placing your baby for adoption.
-But, you are not alone!
-We are here to help you.
-There is no need to rush.
+We are here to help you with adoption in Florida.
+There is no need to panic, no need to rush.
 Take your time.
 Research your options.
 Make sure you fully understand what your decision entails, and how it will impact your life moving forward.
 You can choose adoption an any stage in your pregnancy, even after the baby is born.

 1. Make a Plan for Adoption

 When it comes to your adoption journey with our adoption agencies in Florida, you have full control of your adoption plan.
-We will never leave you in the dark or drop you mid-process.
+We will never force nor pressure you into making a decision.
+Nor will we ever leave you in the dark or drop you mid-process.

 Adoption Choices of Florida is dedicated to respecting your choices.
 When you first begin the adoption process, you will work closely with an adoption specialist to outline all the details that are important to you.
 We will walk you through all the different aspects of your adoption plan.